Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-Orval Don Merriman was charged with felony second-degree stalking and first-degree harassment after repeatedly flying a red drone over the property of a law enforcement officer in Ozark County.
+Orval Don Merriman was charged with felony second-degree stalking and first-degree harassment after flying a red drone over a law enforcement officer's residential property in Ozark County.
+A search warrant on Merriman's phone revealed aerial drone photographs of the victim's house.
 The officer had previously arrested Merriman for narcotics trafficking in December 2023.
-Search warrant on Merriman's phone revealed multiple aerial photographs of the victim's residence taken from the drone.
-Case demonstrates application of existing stalking and harassment statutes to drone-based surveillance absent dedicated drone-specific crimes.
+Case demonstrates application of existing stalking and harassment statutes to drone misuse.

 Pending Legislation